 "Every scale tells a tale!"

 Each sea turtle has their own unique arrangement of scales on their head and flippers (like a fingerprint), so they can be monitored over time simply by photographing them.
 This is a very non-invasive way of learning a lot about them.

 Some have only been seen once, but we have “known” many of these hawksbills for years.
-You can learn about each one by clicking on their name (coming soon).

 You can match your photographs yourself too, by comparing your photos to each hawksbill, arranged by island.
 Please keep in mind that: